Matanyahu Englman: Audit reports

 In August 2020, Englman issued a report criticizing the Mossad for growing far beyond its approved budget in recent years.

 In October 2020, Englman recommended the end of Shin Bet surveillance of citizens infected with coronavirus in a position that was at odds with the policy of Binyamin Netanyahu, although he avoided challenging the prime minister directly.

-In his report on the performance of law enforcement and security forces during the riots in Israel’s mixed cities during Operation Guardian of the Walls in May 2021, Englman found major deficiencies in the handling of these incidents.
-His recommendations included teaching Arabic to Israel Police officers and hiring more Arab municipal works in the mixed cities.
-He urged the prosecutor’s office to take action against those involved in violating public order on racial or nationalist grounds and recommended a restructuring of intelligence sharing.
+In his report on the performance of law enforcement and security forces during the riots in Israel's mixed cities during Operation Guardian of the Walls in May 2021, Englman found major deficiencies in the handling of these incidents.
+His recommendations included teaching Arabic to Israel Police officers and hiring more Arab municipal workers in the mixed cities.
+He urged the prosecutor's office to take action against those involved in violating public order on racial or nationalist grounds and recommended a restructuring of intelligence sharing.
 He also announced a special audit into the stampede at Mount Meron in northern Israel, where 45 people were crushed to death, but a month later called it off on the grounds that the Israeli Supreme Court inquiry was sufficient.

-Constructive Audit Reform
+In January 2024, Englman published a special 5-chapter report on the cost of living in Israel, studying such issues as price controls in the food sector and lack of preparedness for inflation.
+Englman criticized the Finance Ministry's lack of contingency plans.

+In a comprehensive report released in March 2024, Englman criticized the government's failure to reduce greenhouse gas emissions and adopt preventative measures to address climate change after a report in 2021 citing many deficiencies.

+In April 2024, Englman reported that extravagant sums had been spent on renovating and bolstering the security of the homes of Israel's prime ministers in recent years, calling it a “waste of public funds.”